flussplan/docker-telemac/README.md

 # Image tags

-While the tag `latest` will provide access to the most current stable TELEMAC-MASCARET, you can also access versions directly with the corresponsing TELEMAC-MASCARET Subversion repository tag.
+While the tag `latest` will provide access to the most current building SVN trunk TELEMAC-MASCARET, you can also access stable release versions directly with the corresponsing TELEMAC-MASCARET Subversion repository tag.

-You can track a major release with `vX-latest`, eg. `v8-latest` to automatically get the latest `v8` patch/revision updates.
+Major releases can be tracked with `vX-latest`, eg. `v8-latest` to automatically get the latest `v8` patch/revision updates.

-This image was initially built against `v7p3r1`/`v8p1r1` respectively.
-Please contact the [maintainer](mailto:peter.steiner@flussplan.at) if you think the Dockerhub is missing a later update and needs rebuilding.

-You can also define `TELEMAC_MASCARET_VER=trunk` in the `Dockerfile` if you fancy a local build against the latest SVN trunk of
-TELEMAC-MASCARET.
-This kind of build is not provided via the Dockerhub repository though, and needs a checkout of the Github repository which includes both the `Dockerfile` and a Docker compose helper in the `docker` subfolder for this kind of local building.

 # Testing and support